The

 The licensor reserves the right to terminate this license if the licensee violates any part of the agreement.
 The licensee agrees to make copies of the program only for backup purposes.
 The licensee agrees not to copy the documentation and to take all necessary precautions to ensure that the backup copies of the software are not distributed to or acquired by other parties.

-Central Checksum Service ( CCS ): CCS is an additional optional part of XWall and is licensed on a yearly subscription.
+Central Checksum Service (CCS): CCS is an additional optional part of XWall and is licensed on a yearly subscription.
 CCS uses a lot of hardware and maintenances for the central CCS servers and to cover the cost, the CCS requires a yearly subscription.
-There was a extensive demo period which expired by the end of 2005 and since then you need a subscription to access CCS.

 History